Learn how to make a beautiful Farmhouse-Style Hula Hoop Shelf with wood boards, chicken wire, two-dollar store hula hoops, and a little paint!

-- A chop saw to cut shelf boards (or, if purchasing, ask the hardware store cut them)
+- A chop saw to cut shelf boards (or, if purchasing, ask the hardware store to cut them)

-How to Make a Farmhouse-Style Hula Hoop Shelf
+How to Make a Farmhouse-Style Hula Hoop Shelf – 5 Easy Steps

 Start by cutting the wood boards for your shelves.
 Determine the length by placing the boards where you’d like them to fall on the hula hoop and mark/measure based on that.
 Your boards should both be the same size and fit snuggly inside the hoops.
-I’m using 24-inch hula hoops and my shelves are both 22.25-inches wide.
+I’m using 24-inch hula hoops and my shelves are both 22.25 inches wide.

-Next, lightly sand your hula hoops and shelf boards to rough them up a little so the paint will adhere to them.
+Lightly sand your hula hoops and shelf boards to rough them up a little so the paint will adhere to them.

-Attaching Chicken Wire to the Sides
+STEP 2: Attach Chicken Wire to the Sides

 Cut chicken wire to size using wire cutters.
 Use the depth of your shelf board to get a rough measurement.
-I left about 3-inches on both sides so I would have enough wire to wrap around the edge of my hula hoop and still fit my shelves in between the hoops.
+I left about 3 inches on both sides so I would have enough wire to wrap around the edge of my hula hoop and still fit my shelves in between the hoops.
 You’ll need to cut two pieces of chicken wire, one for each side.
 My pieces measure 18″ high x about 11.5″ wide.

 Next, use needle-nose pliers to secure the chicken wire to the hula hoops by twisting the wires together.
 When finished do the same to connect the wire to your second hula hoop and on the other side.